-The Canceled orders metric shows the percentage of your brand’s orders that were canceled for reasons within your control.
-Consistent fulfillment lets customers know they can rely on your brand, so this is an important metric for growing and maintaining sales.
+The “Cancelled orders” metric shows the percentage of your brand’s orders that were cancelled for reasons within your control.
+Consistent fulfilment lets customers know they can rely on your brand, so this is an important metric for growing and maintaining sales.

-- Pre-accept orders are considered canceled for reasons within your brand’s control if they automatically expire after 30 days, items were incorrectly priced and/or out of stock, or the retailer canceled due to a long lead time.
+- Pre-accept orders are considered cancelled for reasons within your brand’s control if they automatically expire after 30 days, items were incorrectly priced and/or out of stock, or the retailer cancelled due to a long lead time.